Best Road Trip Outfits 2026: Comfort Meets Style

 Mountain Adventures

-Emphasize warm layers, sturdy footwear, and moisture-wicking base layers for varying elevations and temperatures.
+Emphasize warm layers, sturdy footwear with good traction, and moisture-wicking base layers for varying elevations and temperatures.
+Temperature can drop 3-5 degrees for every 1,000 feet of elevation gain.

 Urban Explorations